Painting skirting boards to match your home décor gives any room a new look, but how do you do it without ruining your

 Fill any cracks or holes in the wood with a specialist wood filler.
 The video below shows you how to do this properly:

 Occasionally a crack can form between the wall and the skirting board, but don’t be too concerned.
-The crack could be due to quick-drying plaster for example.
+The crack could be due to quick-drying plaster, for example.
 All you need to do is seal it with caulk.
-Take your time when using a caulk gun, as it can be quite tricky to get a neat finish.
+Take your time using a caulk gun, as getting a neat finish can be tricky.

 5. Sand Skirting Board

-Once you’ve dealt with the imperfections, go over the entire skirting board with fine sandpaper to rough it up a little, otherwise known as keying the surface.
+Once you’ve dealt with the imperfections, go over the entire skirting board with fine sandpaper to rough it up, otherwise known as ‘keying’ the surface.

 Giving the skirting board a ‘key’ provides a rough surface for the paint to cling to and helps prevent future chipping.

 6. Apply Knotting Solution

-Use knotting solution to treat any knots.
-Follow the instructions on the knotting solution, as it will explain the number of coats required.
-You typically need 2-3 coats.
+Use a knotting solution to treat any knots.
+Follow the instructions on the knotting solution, which explains the number of coats required.
+You typically need 2–3 coats.

-For more information on preparing skirting boards for painting, please watch the video below:
+For more information on preparing skirting boards for painting, watch the video below:

 How To Paint Skirting Board with Carpet

 1. Mask Wall

-In addition to protecting the floor with sheets/drop cloths and masking tape, you also need to protect the wall above the skirting board.
-Masking tape is ideal for this
+In addition to protecting the floor with sheets/drop cloths and masking tape, you must also protect the wall above the skirting board.
+Masking tape is ideal for this job.

 2. Clean Skirting Board

-To achieve a professional finish, give the skirting board one last clean before painting.
+To achieve a professional finish, clean the skirting board before painting.

 Pro Tip: Use a vacuum with a brush attachment to thoroughly remove dust, then use a damp cloth to rub over it.
-Vacuum the whole room to reduce the risk of dust ruining your paint finish
+Vacuum the whole room to reduce the risk of dust ruining your finish.

 If you’re painting untreated wood, apply primer to get the best results.
-Decorating Advice has some great tips on which primer to use and when you need it.
-Apply one coat and allow to dry.
+Decorating Advice has some great tips for using primer.
+Apply one coat and allow it to dry.